 Currently, there are no instrument approaches or departures published for Birchwood Airport, and all operations are conducted under the FAA's VFR.
 Minor interest in establishing instrument approaches to Runway 02L/20R was expressed during the public comment period.
-However, overwhelming public feedback gathered expressed a desire to maintain the airport's primary objective to serve the GA community and to avoid making changes that encourage the use of larger aircraft for commercial activities.
-The 5-mile final leg of approach from the south is not possible due to the restricted airspace used by the U.S. Army Fort Richardson.
-Likewise, the presence of the restricted airspace makes a missed approach procedure from the north problematic.
+However, overwhelming public feedback gathered during the final public meeting expressed a desire to maintain the airport's primary objective to serve the GA community, avoid making changes that encourage the use of larger aircraft for commercial activities, and minimize tree clearing and other impacts to land surrounding the airport.